junxit/us-congress-bills-110/bill.md

 In accordance with the Wilderness Act (16 U.S.C.
 1131 et seq.), the following areas in the State are designated as wilderness areas and as components of the National Wilderness Preservation System:

 - **(1)** *John Krebs Wilderness*
-  - **(A)** *Designation* Certain land in Sequoia-Kings Canyon National Park, comprising approximately 69,500 acres of land, as generally depicted on the map entitled “John Krebs Wilderness Proposal-Hockett Plateau/Mineral King” and dated July 2007 and the map entitled “John Krebs Wilderness Proposal-Enlargement of Mineral King Area” and dated May 2007, to be known as the “John Krebs Wilderness”.
+  - **(A)** *Designation* Certain land in Sequoia and Kings Canyon National Parks, comprising approximately 69,500 acres of land, and 130 acres of potential wilderness additions as generally depicted on the map numbered 102/60014a, titled “John Krebs Wilderness”, and dated March 10, 2008.
-  - **(B)** *Limitations* The designation of the wilderness under subparagraph (A) does not—
-    - **(i)** preclude operation and maintenance of the existing Hockett Meadow Cabin and Quinn Patrol Cabin in the same manner and degree in which the cabins were operated and maintained on the day before the date of enactment of this Act; or
+  - **(B)** *Limitations* The designation of the wilderness under subparagraph (A) does not preclude operation and maintenance of the existing Hockett Meadow Cabin and Quinn Patrol Cabin in the same manner and degree in which the cabins were operated and maintained on the day before the date of enactment of this Act.
-    - **(ii)** prohibit the operation, maintenance, and repair of the small check dams and water impoundments on Lower Franklin Lake, Crystal Lake, Upper Monarch Lake, and Eagle Lake.
   - **(C)** *Effect* Nothing in this paragraph affects—
     - **(i)** the cabins in, and adjacent to, Mineral King Valley; or
     - **(ii)** the private inholdings known as “Silver City” and “Kaweah Han”.
+  - **(D)** *Potential Wilderness additions* The designation of the potential wilderness additions under subparagraph (A) shall not prohibit the operation, maintenance, and repair of the small check dams and water impoundments on Lower Franklin Lake, Crystal Lake, Upper Monarch Lake, and Eagle Lake.
+The Secretary is authorized to allow the use of helicopters for the operation, maintenance, and repair of the small check dams and water impoundments on Lower Franklin Lake, Crystal Lake, Upper Monarch Lake, and Eagle Lake.
+The potential wilderness additions shall be designated as wilderness and incorporated into the John Krebs Wilderness established by this Act upon termination of the non-conforming uses.
-- **(2)** *Sequoia-Kings Canyon National Park Wilderness Addition* Certain land in the North Fork/Redwood Canyon, California, comprising approximately 43,450 acres, and certain land in Chimney Rock, California, comprising approximately 1,736 acres, as generally depicted on the map entitled “Redwood Canyon/North Fork/Chimney Rock Wilderness Proposal” and dated June 2007, is incorporated in, and shall be considered to be a part of, the Sequoia-Kings Canyon National Park Wilderness.
+- **(2)** *Sequoia-Kings Canyon Wilderness Addition* Certain land in Sequoia and Kings Canyon National Parks, California, comprising approximately 45,186 acres as generally depicted on the map titled “Sequoia-Kings Canyon Wilderness Addition”, numbered 102/60015a, and dated March 10, 2008, is incorporated in, and shall be considered to be a part of, the Sequoia-Kings Canyon Wilderness.

 ## § 4.
 Administration of wilderness areas